TimMcCool/scratchattach/README.md

 ```

 Get TurboWarp cloud variables:
-*Do not spam these methods, they create a new connection every time they are run.*
+*Do not spam these methods, they create a new cloud connection on every run*

 ```python
 value = scratch3.get_tw_var("project_id", "variable")